Dennis Byron: Personal life

-Dennis Byron is the son of the late Vincent F. Byron Sr., M.B.E., former senior civil servant who served as warden of Anguilla and who on occasion acted as Governor-General's deputy to former Governor-General Sir Clement Arrindell, Q.C., Sir Dennis's uncle-in-law.
-Vincent Byron Sr. and his wife, Pearl Byron, both died in 1998.
+Dennis Byron is the son of the late Vincent F. Byron Sr., M.B.E., former senior civil servant who served as warden of Anguilla and who on occasion acted as Governor-General's Deputy to former Governor-General Sir Clement Arrindell, Q.C., Sir Dennis's uncle-in-law.
+Vincent F. Byron Sr. and his wife, Pearl Byron (née O'Loughlin), both died in 1998.